Purbasthali Assembly constituency: 1951-1972

 In 1972, Nurunessa Sattar of Congress won the Purbasthali assembly seat.
 Molla Humayun Kabir won the seat in 1971 and 1969.
 Lalit Mohan Hazra of CPI (M) won it in 1967.
 Bimalananda Tarkatirtha of Congress won the seat in 1962, 1957 and 1951.

 Impact of delimitation

 As per orders of the Delimitation Commission, Purbasthali Assembly constituency and Nadanghat Assembly constituency ceased to exist and in its place Purbasthali now has two assembly constituencies.
-268 Purbasthali Dakshin Assembly constituency covers Nandai, Kankuria, Begpur, Atghoria Simlan, Dhatrigram and Sultanpur gram panchayats of Kalna I community development block and Nasratpur, Samudragarh, Bagpur, Sreerampur and Nadanghat gram panchayats of Purbasthali I community development block.
+268 Purbasthali Dakshin Assembly constituency covers Nandai, Kankuria, Begpur, Atghoria Simlan, Dhatrigram and Sultanpur gram panchayats of Kalna I community development block and Nasratpur, Samudragarh, Bogpur, Sreerampur and Nadanghat gram panchayats of Purbasthali I community development block.
 269 Purbasthali Uttar Assembly constituency covers Purbasthali II community development block, Jahannagar and Dogachia gram panchayats of Purbasthali I CD Block, and Bamunpara, Mamudpur II and Putsuri gram panchayats of Manteswar CD Block.

 Purbasthali assembly segment was earlier part of Katwa (Lok Sabha constituency).
 As per orders of Delimitation Commission both Purbasthali Dakshin and Purbasthali Uttar are part of Bardhaman Purba (Lok Sabha constituency).